Dev771/Account-Managment-API/README.md

   - Validates JWT tokens for API requests.
   - Manages user sessions and token expiration.

+### 6. Config Server
+The Config Server centralizes the management of configuration properties for all microservices.
+It ensures consistency and simplifies the configuration management process.

+* **Technology Used:** `Spring Cloud Config`
+* **Functionality:**
+  - Provides centralized configuration management for all microservices.
+  - Supports dynamic property updates without restarting services.
+  - Integrates with version control systems for configuration versioning.

 ## Key Technologies
 * **`JWT(JSON Web Token)`:** Used for secure authentication and authorization, providing a stateless way to manage user sessions.
 * **`RabbitMQ`:** Implements message queuing for asynchronous communication between services, improving scalability and resilience.